-- “Hi-Res” applicable products JAS defines is to fulfill the following specification on the recording, reproduction and signal transition process
+“Hi-Res” applicable products JAS defines to fulfil the following specification on the recording, reproduction and signal transition process

-(In case of self-recording equipment, FLAC or WAV file is required as minimum condition)
+(In the case of self-recording equipment, FLAC or WAV file is required as a minimum condition)

-- (1) Listening evaluation process is added and final decision as Hi-Res Audio product to be proved according to each company’s sound evaluation standard.
+(1) the Listening evaluation process is added and the final decision on the Hi-Res Audio product is to be proved according to each company’s sound evaluation standard.